Who can apply for the internship course?

-At the Department of Global Political Studies, students in the following Bachelor's programmes have the opportunity to undertake an internship during one semester:
+At the Department of Global Political Studies, students at the following programmes have the opportunity to undertake an internship during one semester:

 You can do an internship abroad, for instance in Burma.